Scripter17/url-cleaner/README.md

 Because most people don't use URL Cleaner, using URL Cleaner can let websites correlate information similar to URL tracking parameters.
 If you're the only person without a tracking parameter in links, it's fairly easy to distinguish you from everyone else.

-As with Tor, safety comes in numbers.
+As with Tor, protests, and, really, everyting, safety comes in numbers.

 ## MSRV